 What type of support will I have from CASA staff?

 We are with you every step of the way!
-Your CASA Supervisor attends every court hearing with you and walks with you throughout your case.
-CASA provides numerous opportunities throughout the year for continuing education through monthly staff meetings, case reviews, yearly state conferences with the Arkansas State CASA Association, trainings offered through the National CASA Association and support through our Facebook community.
-All CASA Staff members are available to assist you any time you need it!
+Your CASA Supervisor attends every court hearing with you and walks with you throughout your case. – CASA provides numerous opportunities throughout the year for continuing education through monthly meetings, yearly state conferences with the Arkansas State CASA Association, training offered through the National CASA Association, and other learning opportunities with our community partners.
+Other supports are offered through our Facebook community, case reviews, peer support, and connection events.